stephenslab/rss/docs/FAQ.md

 Since this example is based on a relatively small simulation, it is highly recommended to run the codes and see how the methods work.

+#### Q: Can I use the priortization component of [Zhu and Stephens (2018)][] as a generic gene-level associtation testing method, assuming that I do not have any gene set information available?

+A: Yes.
+When gene set information is not available, one can only fit a baseline model and obtain corresponding gene-level results.
+Indeed Figure 3 Panel of [Zhu and Stephens (2018)][] illustrate a possible use scenario like this.

 ## Linkage disequilibrium (LD)

 #### Q: RSS uses the shrinkage estimator of LD in [Wen and Stephens (2010)][], the computation of which requires the "scaled population recombination rate" (`rho_ij`).
 How do I compute `rho_ij`?